IMFinallyHere/Hotel-Management/readme.md

 |1.|4|101|6:00|12:00|
 |2.|3|101|13:00|20:00|

-Now if we see that the same room has been occupied but two different group of people on same date.
+Now if we see that the same room has been occupied by two different group of people on same date.
 So to find who stayed with whom on a particular date, I have introduced this group concept.

 This is straigt forward, a group consist of one or more no. customer.
 Whenever one or more customers want to check-in into a room, always a new group is created and connected with that room on that date and time.
 ## Configuration